QUICK AND DIRTY GUIDE TO CHILDBIRTH II: THE DELIVERY

 Quick and Dirty Guide to Childbirth II: The Delivery

-- Examine for crowning
+- Examine the vagina for crowning

-- Feel for uterine contractions
+- Feel for uterine contractions in the abdomen

-- Take baseline vital signs
+- Take baseline maternal and fetal vital signs

 The Stages of Labor/Delivery